Driving While Suspended

-- Our New Jersey traffic violation lawyers will fight to defend your liberties and ensure extraneous penalties are not issued.
+- Our Monmouth County lawyers will fight to defend your liberties and ensure extraneous penalties are not issued.

 - Our lawyers know the technical arguments (the need of the police officer to comply with formalities) and the non-technical arguments (an understanding of the roads, for example) that can help minimize your potential consequences.

 - If your driving violations total 12 points or more